mrsalmon1976/Stateless.WorkflowEngine/README.md

 ```

 Note that like all things, this comes with its own risks - the engine will no longer fail to load a document with a property it does not recognise, but you will lose this data when it is written back to the document store after execution.

+# Workflow Definitions

+The `IWorkflowServer` will attempt to persist workflow definitions into a `WorkflowDefinitions` collection or table when types are registered.
+These will result in graphs that can be rendered in the console displaying a representation of the workflow.
+This option can be turned off using the `WorkflowOptions` property.